Investing

 9. Don’t Be Afraid to Ask Questions

-Throughout Michael Lewis’ career, he has been open to asking questions, even basic ones.
-His “gift,” says Lewis “is not being afraid to seem a little ignorant…Many times, I don’t know anything when I walk in” to a story.
-That’s made all the difference in his books, since asking seemingly simple questions reveals hidden assumptions.
+Lewis attributes much of his success to fearless questioning, even basic inquiries.
+His “gift,” Lewis explains, “is not being afraid to seem a little ignorant…Many times, I don’t know anything when I walk in” to investigate a story.
+This approach reveals hidden assumptions that drive his compelling narratives.

 10. Be Willing to Follow Your Ideas